Sigiriya Rock Fortress Sri Lanka

 The summit of Sigiriya rock fortress is situated nearly 300m above the ground, and it resides at about 500m from the sea level.
 The climbing of Sigiriya rock fortress proved to be a tiring task for many people who are not familiar with mountain climbing.
 The staircase of the fortress is dating back to the 5th century AD but some parts of the steps are recently done using iron.

 People who choose Sigiriya rock fortress as the destination for their holiday in Sri Lanka can look forward to having a memorable and unique experience here.
 When you plan a trip to Sigiriya, you can have the balance of natural attractions and historically important places.
 Don’t prepare to encounter tourist attractions such as theme parks here.
 And the nightlife in Sigiriya is almost non-existing.
 So, what are the attractions you get in Sigiriya?
-Undoubtedly, the Sigiriya fortress is the major highlight for any travellers, who travel Sigiriya.
+Undoubtedly, the Sigiriya fortress is the major highlight for many travellers, who travel to Sigiriya.

 There are several other important historical attractions in Sigiriya such as Buddhist temples, and palaces other than the fortress.
 Sigiriya is one of the world heritage sites on the island and it is under the purview of the archaeological department.
 Entrance to Sigiriya archaeological site cost you 30$ per person.
 Here you can learn about the advance knowledge of Sri Lankan ancient engineers, who had accomplished one of the most sophisticated landscaped gardens in Asia.